Chapter 7: Cost of Time

-3) defining various time-related cost components.
+- Defining various time-related cost components.

-We express the Cost of Time in monetary units per unit of time, for example, $/week or $/month.The project delay needs a reference point: When is a project late?
+We express the Cost of Time in monetary units per unit of time, for example, $/week or $/month.The project delay needs a reference value: When is a project late?
 When we fail to meet the planned deadline or the deadline set by someone?
-No. In terms of project economics, the delay reference point is the optimal project cycle time - the one which is associated with the lowest total investment costs.
+No. In terms of project economics, the delay reference value is the optimal project cycle time - the one which is associated with the lowest total investment costs.
 Let’s look again at the figure we used in How Do Projects Work?
 Project Success chapter.

 Shortening the optimal cycle time generates acceleration costs and extending it generates delay costs.
 A project is delayed when its execution takes more than the optimal cycle time.
 The theoretical optimal cycle time assumes no resource constraints and no workflow queues, while the adjusted optimal cycle time takes into account the resource constraints and the ability to manage queues.
 Work in Progress, batch sizes and capacity utilization affect the flow of work and they are delay factors.
 And in all cases, we are talking about an expected cycle time with attached probability.

 As we discussed, the cost of project delay is a combination of incremental direct and indirect costs.
 It cannot be generated if the project hasn’t started.
 But even if it hasn’t started, the project may incur other time-related costs.
 To understand what these costs are, we need to answer the following question: When is the best time to start and finish a project?

 Let’s use a case study to calculate the answer.
 We will apply the Just-in-Time concept to project management.

 Project Case Study